quantumjim/QC-Course-BTS/README.md

 This is a [course at the University of Basel](https://vorlesungsverzeichnis.unibas.ch/en/semester-planning?id=264654), given by James Wootton of [IBM Research](https://researcher.watson.ibm.com/researcher/view.php?person=zurich-JWO).

-**Regarding the current health situation, keep track of the [university](https://www.unibas.ch/en/News-Events/Coronavirus.html) and [cantonal](https://www.coronavirus.bs.ch/) guidelines.
-An online alternative will be provided for all lectures.
-Information will be sent by email.**

 The course begins on 22nd Feb 2022 and will have weekly lectures and exercises.

 ## Course Content